execas/execas.github.io/_posts/2019-04-19-the-elf-file-format-4.md

 #define PT_HIPROC	0x7fffffff	/* End of processor-specific */
 ```

-`p_flags` holds the segments flags.
+`p_flags` holds the segment's flags.
 As an example, a text segment will typically be executable and readable, while a data segment may be readable and writeable.
 The values are defined in `<elf.h>`:

 ```c
 #define PF_X		(1 << 0)	/* Segment is executable */